Lemon Elderflower Cake Recipe

 • Beat the butter and sugar on high until light and fluffy and add in lemon zest.

-• Using a fork whisk egg whites, milk and extract together in a bowl.
+• Using a fork whisk egg whites, milk and extract together in a bowl or large liquid measuring cup.

 • Alternate the dry and wet ingredients into the butter mixture beating on medium until incorporated.